A note from the Murrell Home Site Manager:

 The Murrell Family

-George Michael Murrell was born in Lynchburg, Va. and appears to have been the only person by this name in the Cherokee Nation prior to the Civil War.
-None of his descendants were to return to live in the Cherokee Nation or later, Oklahoma.
+George Michael Murrell was born in Lynchburg, Virginia, and appears to have been the only person by this name in the Cherokee Nation prior to the Civil War.
+None of his descendants returned to live in the Cherokee Nation in present-day Oklahoma.

-George Murrell ancestors are believed to have emigrated from England to Long Island, N.Y. in the mid-1600s.
-By the Revolution, they were in Mt.
-Holly, N.J., finally moving down to Lynchburg in the late 1790s.
+George Murrell ancestors are believed to have emigrated from England to Long Island, New York, in the mid-1600s.
+By the Revolution, they were in Mount Holly, New Jersey, and moved down to Lynchburg in the late 1790s.
 There was another Murrell family that apparently immigrated directly to Virginia during the mid-1600s.
 If these families were related it was probably back in England.
 By the mid-1800s there are descendants of both families living in Lynchburg as well as other areas in Virginia and Tennessee.

 George and Amanda (Ross) Murrell had six children, four that would survive to marry and have children of their own.
 The first child died as an infant in Louisiana in 1859.
 The second, George Ross Murrell, was born in 1861 in Park Hill.
 The other children were to be born in Virginia or Louisiana either during or after the Civil War.
 The boys, George and Lewis Edward Murrell, would marry and settle in Louisiana, where most of their descendants would also remain.
 The girls, Frances and Rosanna, would marry and remain in the East.
 Rosanna had one son but no grandchildren.
 Fanny's two children would remain in Lynchburg.
 Two of George's brothers (David and O.G.) married and had children.
 David had two children and numerous grandchildren who continued to carry the Murrell name.
 This line can be accessed through the LDS Church records.
 However, only one of O.G.'s daughters, Kate Ash, was to see her children marry and continue his line.